droidecahedron/psa_importkey/README.md

 You can reset the device and it won't try to re-create new keys.
 It only creates new keys on a reset.

-This way, you can see the message encryption vary and which private key was successful and decrypting the message.
+This way, you can see the message encryption vary and which private key was successful in decrypting the message.

 The following [blog](https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/intro-to-application-level-security-using-the-ecb-) is a good read for a lot of the thinking in the sample.